Tomas-P/Luciferase-pipeline/README.md

 Alternatively, install the following by hand before downloading the repo through git or other means:

-*messages in parenthesis are about apt package names*

-*messages in square brackets are about pip package names*

 * Fiji (Fiji Is Just ImageJ)
 * JDK (try using default-jdk first)